Welcome to the Board’s User Portal

 Option 2: New Users

-• After this step, the user will be directed to their dashboard, where they will complete the remaining personal information field.
-The application options will appear in the navigation menu once they complete the personal information fields.
+• After this step, the user will be directed to their dashboard, where they must complete the remaining personal information fields.
+After doing so, the application options will appear in the navigation menu.

 Tutorials and Checklists